JeodC/PortMaster-DoomEngines/README.md

 DATA=FREEDOOM2
 PK3_1=./mods/LegendOfDoom-1.1.0.pk3
 PK3_2=./mods/LoDMusicLoops.pk3
--- end --
 ```

 Since we gave the mod its own subfolder and `.load.txt` file, it appears in the launcher as its own option despite using shared data files.

 ## The Master Levels
 Doom II comes with an addon called The Master Levels, but they're packaged as one WAD per level.
 You can use a WAD editor to merge them into one WAD (example, `MASTER.WAD`) and load that as a mod to `DOOM2`.
-If you manage to do this, you will want to also load the [Master Levels Menu Interface](https://www.doomworld.com/idgames/utils/frontends/zdmlmenu) mod so you can actually select the levels.
+If you manage to do this, you will want to also load the [Master Levels Menu Interface](https://www.doomworld.com/idgames/utils/frontends/zdmlmenu) mod so you can actually select the addon.

 ## Building
 There is no need to build, as [GZDoom](https://github.com/ZDoom/gzdoom) offers `.deb` releases.